Why do I have bladder control issues after my pregnancy?

-For this reason, it is important that you try to learn how to relax your pelvic floor during pregnancy.
+For this reason, it is important that you try to learn how to maintain your pelvic floor strength during pregnancy.
 This will make your baby’s birth easier and help you avoid injuries.

 What are the consequences of a weakened pelvic floor?

 During sports, coughing, sneezing or laughing you can’t control your bladder anymore and you leak a bit.
 The pelvic floor, which is responsible for the controlled closure of the urinary tract, can no longer perform this task under pressure.

 Sex after pregnancy

 After childbirth, some couples report that they find their intimate life less fulfilling.
 The reason for this may be that the woman’s vagina has been severely stretched by the birth and the pelvic floor muscles have been weakened.
 A tight pelvic floor increases sensation for both partners during sexual intercourse – and can even help you reach orgasm faster.

 Incontinence can occur many years after birth.
 The tone of the muscle tissue decreases with age.
 Therefore, it is definitely important to train your pelvic floor after giving birth, even if you do not currently suffer from any problems.

 Our advice against bladder control issues after pregnancy

 Train your pelvic floor, even before giving birth!